ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 - Lance
 #h(0pt)

-We will use Hugging Face Hub in order to be able to download pre-trained LLMs.
+We will use *Hugging Face Hub* in order to be able to download pre-trained LLMs.
-The Hugging Face Hub is a platform with over 350k models, 75k datasets, and 150k demo apps (Spaces), all open source and publicly available, in an online platform where people can easily collaborate and build ML together.
-The Hub works as a central place where anyone can explore, experiment, collaborate, and build technology with Machine Learning @web_huggingface_hub_documentation
+The Hugging Face Hub is a platform with thousands of machine learning models, datasets, and demo apps, all open source and publicly available, in an online platform where people can easily collaborate and build Machine Learning solutions.
+The Hub works as a central place where anyone can explore, experiment, collaborate, and build technology with Machine Learning
+@web_huggingface_hub_documentation

-From the supported LangChain LLM providers we will mostly use the Llama.cpp provider.
+From the supported LangChain LLM providers we will mostly use the *Llama.cpp* provider.
 The main goal of llama.cpp is to enable LLM inference with minimal setup and state-of-the-art performance on a wide variety of hardware - locally and in the cloud.
 Some characteristics of this library are the following